I am here to help your students in class and on their own time.

 I can come into your classroom or your students can use the Dubin Room.

-5 min- Overview of library services and finding information in the library's website.
+5 min- Overview of library services and finding information on the library's website.

 30 min- To cover 3 relevant databases, including one article database (covering why and how to cite the source).

-20 min- Hands on time with working on the assignment.
+20 min- Hands-on time working on the assignment.

 7 min- To discuss problems/strategies.